ovh/cds/docs/content/gettingstarted/step_by_step_build_deploy.md

 ### 3 - Create an application, link it to a Git Repository

-You've got a project, linked to Github.
+You've got a project, linked to GitHub.
 Let's create an application.

 A CDS Application is useful to have a link to a Git Repository.